Iva-L/fprime-baremetal-reference/lib/fprime-stm32/README.md

 static library, so its strong handlers override the startup file's weak `Default_Handler` aliases -- see the NOTE in `FprimeBaremetalReference/Hardware/CMakeLists.txt`.

+### Enabling and selecting peripheral instances

+`Stm32UartDriver`, `Stm32I2cDriver`, and `STM32Timer` all resolve their
+peripheral instance (`USART1_UART_INSTANCE`, `I2C1_INSTANCE`, `TIM2_INSTANCE`,
+...) through `#define`s in `Drv/config/Stm32Config.hpp`, each defaulting to
+`false` except the instances this reference board already uses.
+A driver's `toHalHandle(instance)` returns `nullptr` for a `false` instance, and the calling code immediately `FW_ASSERT`s on that `nullptr` — selecting a disabled instance in an `open()` call is a build-time configuration mistake, not a runtime condition to gracefully handle.

+The library's copy of `Stm32Config.hpp` is the default; a consuming project overrides it by placing its own copy at the same relative path under its `settings.ini`-configured `config_directory` (this project's override lives at `FprimeBaremetalReference/config/fprime-stm32/Stm32Config.hpp`).
+When retargeting this library to a new board, edit only the override copy — enable the instances your `.ioc` actually configured, and pass the matching enum value (`Stm32::I2cInstance::I2c1`, `Stm32::TimerInstance::Tim2`, ...) to the driver's `open()` call from the topology's `configureTopology()`.
+Each sensor's own `docs/sdd.md` under `lib/fprime-sensors` documents this enable-then-select pairing for its specific port.

 ### Adding a new chip family